apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    keepalive options above.

    When SO_LINGER is enabled, the linger timeout time is set to 0.
-This is useful when Traffic Server and the origin server are co-located and large numbers of sockets are retained in the TIME_WAIT state.
+This is useful when |TS| and the origin server are co-located and large numbers of sockets are retained in the TIME_WAIT state.